rapidsai/docs/resources/github-actions.md

 The `{org}`, `{repo}`, and `{workflow-run-id}` can be found in the URL for CI jobs.
 Those URLs are of the form `https://github.com/{org}/{repo}/actions/runs/{workflow-run-id}`

-Valid values for `{artifact-name}` can be found on the "Actions" tab in the GitHub Actions UI, as described above.
+Valid values for `{artifact-name}` can be found on the "Actions" tab in the GitHub Actions UI, as described in "Finding Artifacts in the GitHub UI" above.
 The run IDs can also be identified programmatically.

 For example, the following sequence of commands accomplishes the task *"download the latest `rmm` Python 3.12, CUDA 12 conda packages built from `branch-25.06`"*.